Warning: Before you use this page, or any hint, it is critically important that you understand what you are about to do.

 In an attempt to educate my readers I am providing this link to Jonathan Lewis' "Rules for Hinting"

-as well as the following quote from the page in case Jonathan ever does a house cleaning and removes it.
+as well as the following screen shot in case Jonathan ever does a house cleaning and removes the page.

 col inverse format a30